 - Social Security benefits

-Another consequence of a tax debt is that your United States passport can be denied or revoked.
-If you are individually liable for more than $52,000 (as of 2019) in tax debt, penalties, and interest, the State Department may not issue or renew your passport and may revoke your passport or limit your ability to travel outside the U.S.
+Another consequence of a tax liabilities is that your United States passport can be denied or revoked.
+If you are individually liable for more than $52,000 (as of 2019) in tax liabilities, penalties, and interest, the State Department may not issue or renew your passport and may revoke your passport or limit your ability to travel outside the U.S.

 After Getting an LT11 Notice in the Mail